pyweeker/arcadia/README.md

 little plateformer made with python 3.8.5 arcade pymunk

-23th april: collision with lava trap but no respawn yet ; trouble to detect spikes collision (far right side on the map) picking up items likes coins or keys will crash
+23th april: collision with lava trap but no respawn yet ; trouble to detect spikes collision (far right side on the map) picking up items like coins or keys will crash
 ----------
 20th april 2021 : Gamepad support added (not firing yet) ; might need exit and re-launch